by Craig Pellet EA

 Similar problems can arise with investments in stocks in other treaty countries, including all of the major trading partners of the US.
 If dividends are a significant part of your income, it is worth learning about how treaties affect your investment returns.

-Contact JS+A today to learn more about foreign dividends, and how tax treaties affect the tax you owe.
+Questions?
+Talk to us.
+Learn more about foreign dividends, and how tax treaties affect the tax you owe.